Turkmenistan national football team: 2010s

 In the spring of 2015, Amangylyç Koçumow was appointed as the new head coach of the national team to prepare the team for participation in 2018 FIFA World Cup qualification.
-The team started off badly, losing to one of the weakest team in Asia – Guam national football team 0–1.
+The team started off badly, losing to one of the weakest teams in Asia – Guam national football team 0–1.
 On 16 June 2015, for the first time, the Turkmenistan national team held a match outside Ashgabat, at the Spot toplumy Stadium in Dashoguz in the presence of 10,000 spectators, the Turkmenistan team played a draw with Iran (1–1).
 Then, the team lost Oman 1:3.
 In the home games that took place at the Kopetdag Stadium in October 2016, Turkmenistan beat India 2–1 and Guam 1–0.
 In November, the Turkmenistan held a friendly match with the UAE, which ended in a 1–5 defeat and an official match with Iran, in which the team lost 1–3.
 On 17 November 2016, the national team of Turkmenistan in the home game sensationally beat the national team of Oman 2–1.
 In the final stage, the Turkmenistan national team defeated India 2–1.
 The Turkmenistan team took the 3rd place in Group D, which did not allow the team to go to the next stage of the qualifying games for the 2018 World Cup, but gave the opportunity to fight for getting into the 2019 AFC Asian Cup.